 The only Baha’i temple on the continent of Africa is located on Kikaaya Hill, Kampala and it is one of the best places to visit in Kampala.
 The Baha’i follow the teachings of the earthly manifestations of God: Abraham, Krishna, Zoroaster, Moses, Buddha, Jesus, and Mohammed.

 There is a resource centre and welcoming staff to help you understand their beliefs.
 The gardens offer an urban, green space for picnics or personal meditation.

 Wear clothing suitable for a place of worship and take all rubbish away with you.
-Photos of the grounds and temple exterior are allowed, but they request no photos be taken inside the temple.
+Photos of the grounds and temple exterior are allowed, but they request no photos to be taken inside the temple.
 Add this temple to your Kampala itinerary and you’ll love it!